About

 Scoreboard Freezing

 The scoreboard typically "freezes" when there is 1 hour remaining in the contest.
 You are able to see the verdicts for your own submissions but the scoreboard will not update apart from showing a submission count from other teams during the final hour (i.e. you will not know if it was accepted or not).
-The scoreboard will be unfrozen after the contest so people can see the final rankings.
+The scoreboard will be unfrozen after the contest to reveal the final rankings.
 The contest administrators reserve the right to change the timing of when the scoreboard freezes, but this is rare.